Guido Marx: Biography

 Following the 1906 San Francisco earthquake, he was chair of the food distribution committee of the Palo Alto Earthquake Relief commission and organized a team that served some 300 meals a day in both Palo Alto and at the "Stanford Camp" in San Francisco.
 During the Depression, he helped organize a local self-help cooperative.
 Ten years later he wrote that: "the development of the consumers' cooperative movement was our most hopeful road to adjustment."In 1911, he and Rufus Lot Green, Professor of Mathematics at Stanford, organized a local branch of the Progressive Party; Marx was the official delegate to its 1912 National Convention.
-In 1914, at the founding of the American Association of University Professors (AAUP), he again spoke in support of better conditions for non-tenured academics, and in a letter to John Dewey, the founding president of the AAUP, wrote: “We will get nowhere without a wholesome group consciousness.
-Our worst troubles as a profession arise from unwarranted assumptions of superiority on the one hand coupled with a too ready acquiescence on the other.”He served on the Planning Commission and the School Board In Palo Alto and played a key role in the construction of Palo Alto's first municipal power plant.
+In 1914, at the founding of the American Association of University Professors (AAUP), he again spoke in support of better conditions for non-tenured academics, and in a letter to John Dewey, the founding president of the AAUP, wrote: "We will get nowhere without a wholesome group consciousness.
+Our worst troubles as a profession arise from unwarranted assumptions of superiority on the one hand coupled with a too ready acquiescence on the other."He served on the Planning Commission and the School Board In Palo Alto and played a key role in the construction of Palo Alto's first municipal power plant.
 In 1919 Thorstein Veblen invited him to teach a course at the New School for Social Research on the social responsibilities of the engineer.
 Marx wrote: "It had always been my profound conviction, that the engineer is peculiarly charged with the duty of conserving the natural resources of the world-to utilize them with the greatest immediate and enduring economy and efficiency, for the use and benefit of all of the people."
-Subsequently, Leon Ardzrooni invited him to head the New School as a replacement for Henry Gantt, who had died before being able to take on the leadership.
-Marx felt that Morris Cooke would be better choice, but he was persuaded to provisionally accept the post.
-However, after visiting the New School, meeting Howard Scott, whom he found unimpressive, and after organizing an unsuccessful meeting with leaders of the American Society of Mechanical Engineers (ASME), Marx became disillusioned with the project and returned to California.
+Subsequently, Leon Ardzrooni invited him to act as a leader of engineers in the New School, replacing Henry Gantt, who had died before being able to take on the leadership.
+Marx felt that Morris Cooke would be better choice but visited the New School, meeting Howard Scott, whom he found unimpressive.
+After organizing an unsuccessful meeting with leaders of the American Society of Mechanical Engineers (ASME), Marx became disillusioned with the project and returned to California.